1966 Palomares incident: Weapons recovery

-The aircraft and weapons fell to earth near the fishing village of Palomares, part of the Cuevas del Almanzora municipality in Almeria province, Spain.
+The aircraft and weapons fell to the ground near the fishing village of Palomares, part of the Cuevas del Almanzora municipality in Almeria province, Spain.
 Three of the weapons were located on land within 24 hours of the accident—the conventional explosives in two had exploded on impact, spreading radioactive contamination, while a third was found relatively intact in a riverbed.
 The fourth weapon could not be found despite an intensive search of the area—the only part that was recovered was the parachute tail plate, leading searchers to postulate that the weapon's parachute had deployed, and that the wind had carried it out to sea.

 On 22 January, the Air Force contacted the U.S. Navy for assistance.
 The Navy convened a Technical Advisory Group (TAG), chaired by Rear Admiral L. V. Swanson with Dr. John P. Craven and Captain Willard Franklyn Searle, to identify resources and skilled personnel that needed to be moved to Spain.

 The search for the fourth bomb was carried out by means of a novel mathematical method, Bayesian search theory, led by Craven.
 This method assigns probabilities to individual map grid squares, then updates these as the search progresses.
 Initial probability input is required for the grid squares, and these probabilities made use of the fact that a local fisherman, Francisco Simó Orts, popularly known since as "Paco el de la bomba ("Bomb Paco" or "Bomb Frankie"), witnessed the bomb entering the water at a certain location.
 Simó Orts was hired by the U.S. Air Force to assist in the search operation.

 The United States Navy assembled the following ships in response to the Air Force request for assistance: